 - Nearly 60 percent of that age group said they sent a text or an email while driving, compared to 31 percent of other drivers.

 - Nearly 50 percent of millennials who took the survey said they ran a red light even though they could have stopped safely, compared with 36 percent of the rest of drivers.

 With all of these distractions, it can be dangerous on the road and accident data shows it.
 Traffic deaths have increased in recent years – in 2016, 311 people died in Connecticut traffic accidents, a four-year high.
 Putting phones away while driving can help prevent accidents that cause serious injury or death.

-If you have been involved in a car accident in which you believe the other driver was distracted, contacting an experienced personal injury attorney can help you determine whether you could file a claim.
+If you have been involved in a car accident in which you believe the other driver was distracted, contacting an experienced car accident attorney in New Haven from the Law Office of Carl A. Secola Jr., LLC can help you determine whether you could file a claim.